leenathomas01/designing-for-failure/patterns/break-glass.md

    - Example: Send final message at maximum power, then fuse antenna to prevent reuse
    - Not: Leave device in ambiguous state

-The override respects user autonomy in crisis while ensuring the action is understood, deliberate, and self-limiting.
-It converts uncontrolled panic into controlled, bounded action.
+The override respects user autonomy in crisis while ensuring the action is deliberate, consequence-transparent, and bounded.
+It converts uncontrolled intervention into controlled, auditable action.

 ![Break-Glass Protocol Diagram](../diagrams/break-glass.png)